j4orz/picograd/REFERENCE.md

 \end{align*}
 $$

-where
+which is the cross entropy between the data and predictions where
 1. $\hat{p} := \hat{\boldsymbol{\theta}}$ (the estimators are 1-1)
 2. $\mathcal{L}$ is used to denote likelihood, whereas the negative log likelihood $-log\mathcal{L}$ is the entire loss function.
 3. $\in$ is used rather than $=$ to denote the potential existence of multiple optima, even though in this case, the solution is unique since the log-likelihood function is convex.
 Finding *the* optimum was more important back when the field was dominated by statistical learning methods, but, this has became less important over time with the empirical success of non-linear models such as deep neural networks.

+Massaging the negative log likelihood into its cross entropy form is nice because it provides secondary motivation for maximum likelihood estimation from an information theoretical perspective.
+What the loss function effectively computes is the distance between the empirical distribution and the predicted distribution.

+TODO: KL-divergence. exponential family?

-Finally, while $\mathop{\text{argmin}}$ is usually implemented algorithmically (as opposed to numerically or symbolically) via automatic differentiation, we will save autograd for deep neural networks, and for now, derive the gradient manually.
+While $\mathop{\text{argmin}}$ is usually implemented algorithmically (as opposed to numerically or symbolically) via automatic differentiation, we will save autograd for deep neural networks, and for now, derive the gradient manually.

 $$
 \begin{align*}